singularityware/singularityware.github.io/pages/docs/user-docs/docs-environment-metadata.md

 ## Container Metadata

 Inside of the container, metadata is stored in the `/.singularity.d` directory.
-Here is an example of the contents:
+You probably shouldn't edit any of these files directly but it may be helpful to know where they are and what they do:

 ```
 /.singularity.d/